ionic-team/ionic-framework/packages/migrate/README.md

 3. Apply the auto-fixes and collect the report-only findings.
 4. Print a grouped summary of what was fixed and what's left for you.
-5. Format the changed files with the project's own Prettier, so the AST-based edits come out as clean diffs.
+5. Format the changed files with the project's own Prettier, so the AST-based edits match the surrounding style.
 Pass `--no-format` to skip it.
 6. Reinstall dependencies (using the lockfile's package manager) so `node_modules` matches the bumped `package.json`.
 Pass `--no-install` to skip it, then reinstall yourself before starting the app.